pawmint/pawmint.github.io/_posts/2015-06-09-setting-up-the-gateway.md

 ### Install the gateway on your RP

+Actually this has already been done by the raspberry_setup.
+So try to go to the following paragraph and if it doesn't work, install it again:

 Clone UbiGATE and marmitek-gw on your RP

   ```git clone https://github.com/pawmint/marmitek-gw.git```